 22. Incivility

-A respectful, polite, and courteous communication, behavior or speech is expected by all stakeholders of the institution in maintaining a positive College environment.
-Any violation of PBSC five Pillars of Civility: Pride, Respect, Progress, Ethics, and Teams.
+A respectful, polite, and courteous communication, behavior or speech is expected by all stakeholders of the institution in maintaining a positive College environment or any violation of PBSC five Pillars of Civility: Pride, Respect, Progress, Ethics, and Teams.

 22a.
 Rudeness, impoliteness or discourteous act that might cause disruption.